poly-lend/contracts/README.md

 ## PolyLend

+The code cloned from https://github.com/Polymarket/PolyLend See the [post](https://x.com/poly_lend/status/1981220184556802544) for more details

 **PolyLend is an experimental peer-to-peer lending protocol allowing users to borrow USDC against conditional token positions.**

 This smart-contract is _unaudited_ and _experimental_.
 Use at your own risk.